aps831/workstation/README.md

 If the Ansible hangs and it is necessary to kill the process then the lock file for `dpkg` may remain.
 This can be removed using   `sudo rm /var/lib/dpkg/lock`.

+If the install of `pgadmin` fails, then update `ca-certificates` using the update manager.

 If the Vagrant machine, called ansible, is running then re-provisioning can be performed with `vagrant provision`.

 Once Docker has been installed and the Vagrant machine has been restarted, the network interface `docker0` has no IP address.
 The work-around to this is to restart Docker with `sudo systemctl restart docker`.